With June being National Safety Month, it’s important to make sure your employees’ overall health and well-being are a top priority all year.

 Using small rewards like gift cards for on-the-spot recognition is a great way to keep the program spontaneous.

 Allowing employees to take their family to dinner or curb some household cost through the company creates a long-lasting memory about how that employee was treated.
 These types of teachable, rewardable moments create a culture of learning, loyalty and safety at all levels.

-No matter what stage your employee program is in in 2017, National Safety Month is a great time for improving your company’s culture of caring for and about employees moving forward.
+No matter what stage your employee program is in, National Safety Month is a great time for improving your company’s culture of caring for and about employees moving forward.

 Planning for success in your safety incentive program?
 Check out our new Safety eBook for tips.